-The planned improvements of the Baird will include roof replacement, repairs and restoration of the building exterior, including the replacement of the 2nd story porch, and a complete renovation of the community center interior.
+The planned improvements of the Baird include roof replacement, repairs and restoration of the building exterior, including the replacement of the 2nd story porch, and a complete renovation of the community center interior.
 The “new” building will include a beautiful community space and café that leads out to the porch, dance and fitness spaces, dedicated art rooms, a multi-purpose performance space and a public meeting space.
 The Pierro Gallery will be housed on the first level in the renovated building.
 Finally, there will be a two-story field house addition that will include a garage and storage on the ground level and a gymnasium and event space on the 2nd floor.

-The Baird Community Center will be closed for the duration of the renovation and reconstruction, which is anticipated to take approximately 2 years.
-The building closure will impact adjacent and related recreation facilities as follows:
+The Baird Community Center will be closed for the duration of the renovation and reconstruction, which is anticipated to be completed in late 2022.
+The building closure impacts adjacent and related recreation facilities as follows:

 Basketball Courts: The basketball courts adjacent to the Baird will remain accessible only until the construction begins.
 The courts will fall inside the fenced in area defining the construction zone.

 The platform courts will be removed from the 5 Mead Street location.
 It has been determined that these courts cannot be salvaged.
 The Village plans to include new paddle tennis courts in a future project located in an alternate location.

-The batting cages located in the garage behind the Baird will be closed.
+The batting cages located in the garage behind the Baird are closed.
 The garage will be demolished as part of the project.
 The site will be the location of the new field house addition to the building.

 Tennis Courts: The tennis courts are not expected to be impacted by the construction project.